-Western Washington is one of the most earthquake-prone places in the country,1 yet only 11.3% of homeowners in the state have earthquake insurance, and just 43.2% of commercial properties have coverage.2
+Western Washington is one of the most earthquake-prone places in the country, yet only 11.3% of homeowners and 43.2% of commercial properties have coverage.

 In other words, a lot of Washingtonians need to at least consider getting earthquake coverage.
-For insurance agents, that creates opportunities to expand relationships with existing customers and add new customers.
+For insurance agents, that creates opportunities to expand relationships with existing customers and add new customers.1,2

-To make the most of these opportunities, agents need to do two things: (1) efficiently identify potential customers most in need of earthquake coverage and (2) effectively educate those customers about their earthquake risk.
+Agents need to do two things to make the most of these opportunities: (1) efficiently identify potential customers most in need of earthquake coverage and (2) effectively educate those customers about their earthquake risk.
 That means understanding where earthquake risk resides and how that risk relates to potential property damage.

 Many prospective customers likely think about their earthquake risk based purely on how far their property is from the nearest major fault line.
-Yes, distance to fault line is an important risk factor for earthquake-related property risk, but it's far from the only one.
-Let's explore other key risk factors so you can give your customers a more comprehensive picture of their earthquake risk.
+While distance to fault line is an important risk factor for earthquake-related property risk, it's far from the only one.
+Give your customers a more comprehensive picture of their earthquake risk by understanding these key risk factors.

 Distance to fault line is just one factor to consider when assessing potential